 Now, I want to deploy these things in finer-grained, more consumable chunks of capacity.
 That took us to hyper-converged.
 Now, I can buy smaller units -- a single 1U server worth of stuff, put some management and orchestration capability around that to make the hardware manageable, and put a shared storage software stack on it and have a single, consolidated storage footprint that scales out.

-Those areas -- Remote Direct Memory Access over Ethernet networks following Ethernet technology, 25 Gb to 100 Gb and the new memory bus technology -- represent an entirely new innovation surface for systems.
+Those areas -- Remote Direct Access over Ethernet networks following Ethernet technology, 25 Gb to 100 Gb and the bus technology -- represent an entirely innovation surface for systems.

 What emerging technology has everyone's attention?